marrlab/BaSiC/README.md

 It is free for academic use and please contact us for any commercial use.

+A new Python implementation of BaSiC algorithm is [BaSiCPy](https://github.com/peng-lab/BaSiCPy), https://github.com/peng-lab/BaSiCPy, with documentation on Pypi, https://basicpy.readthedocs.io/en/latest/"

 ## Usage
 ![BaSiC corrects both spatial uneven illumination of microscopy images and temporal background bleaching for time-lapse movies.](images/usage.png)